bbauska/Coursera-Bootstrap/readme.md

 Similarly, once your CSS code is written, obviously, the way we write CSS code is to be humanly readable.

-But for a machine, it doesn\'t really care whether there are enough spaces between the code or whether it is properly formatted or not.
+But for a machine, it doesn&apos;t really care whether there are enough spaces between the code or whether it is properly formatted or not.

 Minification is the process of removing all the unnecessary characters,